Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Experiments and Analysis

+In SNIPS, we can see that types such as \textit{track, movie\_name, entry\_name, album} have very high MRR (0.4), and ones that require numerical value, or are not part of well-known named entities such as object\_part\_of\_series\_type are the lowest (under 0.1).
+The same in ATIS for country\_name (8e\mbox{-}3), restriction\_code (4e\mbox{-}3), meal (4e\mbox{-}3), in contrast to airline\_code (0.45), transport\_type (0.42), etc. However, ATIS in general does not require such task-specific knowledge, and its MRR is way higher in general, which is reflected by the overall improvement compared to the baseline models.

 \paragraph{Transformer-NLU Analysis} We dissect the proposed model by adding or removing prominent components to outline their contributions.
 The results are shown in the second part of Table~\ref{tab:model:results}.
 First, we compare the results of \textit{BERT-Joint} and the enriched model \textit{Transformer-NLU:BERT}.
 We can see a notable reduction of the intent classification error by 17.44\% and 11.63\% for the ATIS and the SNIPS dataset, respectively.
 Furthermore, we see a 19.87\% (ATIS) and 17.35\% (SNIPS) error reduction in slot's F1, and 11.43\% (ATIS) and 11.63\% (SNIPS) for sentence accuracy.
+We also try RoBERTa as a backbone to our model: while we still see the positive effect of the proposed architecture, the overall results are slightly worse.
+We attribute this to the different set of pre-training data (CommonCrawl vs. Wikipedia).
+We further focus our analysis on BERT-based models, since they performed better than RoBERTa-based ones.